abertowy/devops_examples/01_devops/30_pmi.md

 **Answer:**

 On my last project one of my colleagues didn't have a lot of experience with tolls and technologies used on Client's side.
-So he was struggling with focus and communication, which made it challenging to track progress effectively.
+So he was struggling with his focus and communication, which made it challenging to track progress effectively.

 So, I stepped in to provide guidance, structure, and hands-on support.
 I leveraged in-person collaboration to align on tasks, address blockers, and ensure progress was made.
-It definetly helped to improve my colleague's engagement and communication while fostering a more structured way of working.
+It definitely helped to improve my colleague's engagement and communication while fostering a more structured way of working.

 This experience further strengthened my mentoring and leadership skills, making a positive impact on both the individual and the team.
-It demonstrats my ability to support colleagues while maintaining a productive and collaborative team environment.
+It demonstrates my ability to support colleagues while maintaining a productive and collaborative team environment.

 ## 10.  <a name="question10"></a>